Build Marketing Around Sales, Not the Other Way Around

-Founders sometimes get marketing wrong because they just often see it out of context of their company’s go-to-market positioning.
-Meaning, they approach it too early, too broadly, or with the wrong priority for their company’s growth stage.
-Marketing at the early stage isn’t about awareness or image; it’s sales infrastructure that supports how your GTM motion actually works.
+Founders sometimes get marketing wrong because they view it out of context of their company’s go-to-market positioning.
+They approach it too early, too broadly, or with the wrong priorities for their growth stage.
+Contrary to what many think, early-stage marketing isn’t about brand awareness or image; that’s not what investors want to see.
+It’s about being part of the sales infrastructure that supports how your GTM plan actually works.

-Here I’m attempting to give you clarity on why early-stage founders misunderstand marketing, what actually changed in today’s landscape, and how to fix it with a lean, GTM-driven system that keeps sales, messaging, and execution aligned and focused.
+Here I’m laying out why early-stage founders misunderstand marketing and how to fix it with a lean, GTM-driven system that keeps sales, messaging, and execution aligned.

 What You’re Getting Wrong About Marketing

 Early-stage founders hit a point where they think, “we need to start doing marketing.”
-While they acknowledge that marketing is important, I found that there’s a gap in their understanding of what “marketing” even means for their unique circumstance.
-That thought assumes marketing and branding are independent functions.
+They acknowledge it’s important, but there’s a consistent gap in understanding what “marketing” even means for their specific situation, and that thinking often assumes marketing and branding are independent functions.

-At this stage, marketing can’t be a separate function.
-It has to operate as sales support, especially when you’re still validating your product and sales is still learning what your customer actually needs.
+When you’re early stage, typically the first five years spanning at least two or three funding rounds, marketing can’t be a separate function from sales.
+It has to operate as sales support, especially when you’re still validating your product and sales is still learning what customers actually need.

-It sounds obvious, but it isn’t.
-It’s a mistake I’ve seen repeatedly with startups that want to grow too quickly.
+It might sound obvious, but it isn’t, because it requires constant awareness.
+It’s a mistake I’ve seen repeatedly with startups that want to grow too fast.

-Your company’s growth has stages and so does marketing.
-Before it becomes big-budget campaigns, trade show ads, and brand-building, before your company turns into a known name, it has to start as sales support.
+Your company’s growth has stages, and so does marketing.
+Before you launch big-budget campaigns, trade show ads, or brand-building efforts, before your company becomes a known name, marketing has to serve your pipeline and prove you’re delivering on your promises.

 Today’s Common Marketing Bottlenecks

+2. Alignment.
 Founders, sales, and marketing move at different speeds.
-Early teams rarely sync fast enough to keep up with shifting priorities (especially in the Israeli climate).
+Early teams rarely sync fast enough to keep up with shifting priorities.
 That’s why decision-makers end up approving every post, rewriting decks, and babysitting freelancers: no one else really knows the priorities.
+When that happens, marketing output becomes a reflection of whoever has the loudest opinion that week rather than what the pipeline actually needs.
+Deals slow down, messaging drifts, and the team loses confidence in the materials they’re supposed to be using.

+3. Vanity timing.
 Founders feel pressure to look “ready for scale” and start hiring marketers too soon or chasing full-funnel strategies before validating what actually drives revenue.
 Wrong marketing choices at this stage are expensive.
-You know you’ve crossed the line when you spend more time on “prep work” than on actually heating up leads and moving deals.

 You don’t fix any of this with more tactics.
 You fix it with structure.

-Founders are mystified by marketing for their stage.
-Everything seems possible, so they over-spend or under-spend because they don’t actually know what they need.
-Startups burn money and time on marketing, PR, and branding they don’t need.
-They are driven by urgency, pressure, and copying big brands in a completely different phase.
+Founders are often mystified by marketing at their stage.
+Everything seems possible, so they overspend or underspend because they don’t actually know what they need.
+Startups burn money and time on marketing, PR, and branding they’re not ready for, driven by urgency, outside pressure, and the instinct to copy brands that are in a completely different phase of growth.

-Tachles, what does that look like?
-I’ll tell you what it is not: a full-blown enterprise strategy, and it’s certainly not “every tactic under the sun.”
+So practically speaking, what does the right approach look like?
+Start with what it isn’t: a full-blown enterprise strategy, or every tactic under the sun.
 It’s the smallest, leanest setup that supports sales today and won’t collapse when you scale.
+That’s it.
+And it’s more common sense than most founders realize, which is exactly why it gets overlooked.

 The Lean Marketing System

 Your marketing exists to close deals.
-Here are the 4 foundational principals you need to consider when building your lean marketing system:
+Here are the four foundational principles to consider when building your lean marketing system:

-Priniciple 1: Start with what sales actually needs
+Principle 1: Start with what sales actually needs.

-Yes, it’s obvious.
-But this should be your guiding sentiment at all times.
-When in doubt, come back to this.
+Yes, it sounds obvious.
+But this should be your guiding question at all times.
+When in doubt, come back to it.

-Ask one question: What does sales need this quarter to close more deals, faster?
+Ask yourself: What does sales need this quarter to close more deals, faster?

 That might mean: